Landscape

 Where this leaves the field

-Retatrutide leads on headline weight-loss percentages and is the only true triagonist.
+Reta leads on headline weight-loss percentages and is the only true triagonist.
 Cagrisema brings a different combinatorial bet (amylin) at slightly lower percentages.
 Survodutide tests whether GIP is necessary at all.
 Orforglipron tests whether GLP-1 alone, taken orally, is enough for a meaningful share of the market.
 All four will publish more data in 2026; the picture will sharpen.

 Common questions